- HDR Tutorial

 Speed – Loading the Images

-In these tests, the only thing I had running was Photoshop CS5 and Bridge CS5.
+In these tests, the only thing I had running was Photoshop and Bridge.
 This is not typical.
 Note that I am usually running Google Chrome, Tweetdeck, Mail, and iTunes for music.
-So all the times you see in the chart are actually much higher, and the delta between CS5 and Photomatix Pro grows even more.
+So all the times you see in the chart are actually much higher, and the delta between Photoshop and Photomatix Pro grows even more.

 My first broken test: